Frequently Asked Questions

 How soon can I be out working and earning a living with my new skills?
-In California you can begin working after 100 hours of training.
-With us you may take the 100 hrs in 12 days or 5 weekends, or 5 weeks (day program) or 2 months (evening program).
+In California you can begin working after you have taken the Massage Therapy Fundamentals Class.
 If your city or county does not require you to have more hours of training for your business license, this is a good choice.
 Then you can continue taking classes if you wish while you begin working, which will help you become more and more skillful as you work on more people.

 Our 500 hour program is approved for Massage Therapist Certification with the California Massage Therapy Council.
-It can be completed in 5 months or you can take up to 2 years to complete if you wish.
+It can be completed in 5 months or less or you can take longer to complete if you wish.

 Can I visit the school?
 Yes, please do call (530-753-4428) or e-mail (Julie@mtidavis.com) the director to schedule a tour of our teaching facility and to have your questions answered regarding our programs.